andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 NC community and is looking for a very diverse group in age, race, size and gender.
 </div>

+Well....

-Well.... it was fun while it lasted.
+It was fun while it lasted.

 Of the roughly 1 million words in the English language, the descriptor "diverse" would be nowhere near the top of the list for a mid-30s straight white guy from Oklahoma.

-However, near the top of the same list you would surely find "misplaced confidence", so I decide to apply anyway.
+However, near the top of the same list you would surely find "misplaced confidence", so I decide to apply anyway ¯\\_(ツ)_/¯

 My 7 word response to Laura initiated the fueling procedures for a pair of liquid rocket boosters programmed with a trajectory to launch me so far out of my comfort zone we're headed to another galaxy.
-Buckle up.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/aud-insta_message.jpeg" alt="I think I will">